RottenThunder/Project-Ember/README.md

 ## Recent Devlog Updates
 (All DevLog Updates can be found in the [DevLog Folder](https://github.com/RottenThunder/Project-Ember/tree/master/DevLog))

-### Day 28 (11/11/2021)
-- Commit "Game Dev - Camera Zoom"
-    - The camera is now able to be moved by keyboard input
-    - The camera can now zoom in and out
-    - The enemy (Blue square) is now moving

 ### Day 29 (12/11/2021)
 - Commit "ImGui and Pathfinding"
     - The Enemy now uses a pathfinding algorithm to find the optimal route to the player (tracking him)